Pi1lot/Tiny-Thermal-Cam/README.md

 | D23       | SDA        | Data    (MOSI)  |
 | D18       | SCK        | SPI Clock       |
 | 3V3       | LED        | Backlight       |

+## Code

+Depending if you prefer accuracy over speed, you can choose different programms.
+[LEpton_grayscale_Ultra_fast.ino](https://github.com/Pi1lot/Tiny-Thermal-Cam/blob/main/LEpton_grayscale_Ultra_fast.ino) has the most FPS and is the most stable during use (almost no static, very few freezes), but temperatures are innacurate.
+If you prefer more accurate measurements, choose ...